 On the other hand, a study conducted by the DAAP (German Allergy and Asthma Society) published in a German magazine a few years back argues that wall-to-wall carpets actually improve air quality.
 Below are the reasons why:

 Wall-to-Wall-Carpeting Minimizes the Risk of Infections

 The study points out that allergens on vinyl and hard surface floors move around freely.
-As air is circulated through open windows, dust particles rise and float about, passing into human lungs more easily.
+As air is circulated through open windows, dust particles rise and float about, passing into the human lungs more easily.
 Good quality carpeted surfaces hold on to these allergens better than non-carpeted areas.
 In another intensive study by a toxicologist performed in eight different countries over 19 years, findings reported that fewer allergy and asthma symptoms come from fitted carpets.
 It does not increase the severity of allergic symptoms or reactions but reportedly, reduces them by trapping the allergens in the fibres, preventing them from being airborne and inhaled.

 The Importance of Thorough Vacuum Cleaning